Please enable JavaScript to view this site.

 3. Select an Event - Processor cycles.

-4. Check Overflow condition enable option.
+4. Check the Overflow condition enable option.

 5. Enable and configure Counter 1 for comparison reasons.
 Set the Event to Instructions completed.